sphinx-doc/sphinx/doc/index.rst

   indices
 * **Code handling:** automatic highlighting using the Pygments_ highlighter
-* **Extensions:** automatic testing of code snippets, inclusion of docstrings from Python modules (API docs) via :ref:`builtin-extensions`, and much more functionality via :ref:`community extensions <third-party-extensions>`.
+* **Extensions:** automatic testing of code snippets, inclusion of docstrings from Python modules (API docs) via :ref:`built-in extensions
+  <builtin-extensions>`, and much more functionality via :ref:`third-party
+  extensions <third-party-extensions>`.
-* **Themes:** modify the look and feel of outputs via :doc:`creating themes <development/theming>`, and re-use many :ref:`Community Themes <third-party-themes>`.
+* **Themes:** modify the look and feel of outputs via :doc:`creating themes
+  <development/theming>`, and re-use many :ref:`third-party themes
+  <third-party-themes>`.
-* **Contributed extensions:** dozens of extensions :ref:`contributed by users <third-party-extensions>`; most of them installable from PyPI
+* **Contributed extensions:** dozens of extensions :ref:`contributed by users
+  <third-party-extensions>`; most of them installable from PyPI.

 .. _reStructuredText: https://docutils.sourceforge.io/rst.html
 .. _Docutils: https://docutils.sourceforge.io/
 .. _Pygments: https://pygments.org/

-Sphinx has built-in functionality to read reStructuredText_, and can read :ref:`MyST Markdown <markdown>` via community extensions.
+Sphinx uses the reStructuredText_ markup language by default, and can read :ref:`MyST markdown <markdown>` via third-party extensions.
 Both of these are powerful and straightforward to use, and have functionality for complex documentation and publishing workflows.
-They both built upon the Docutils_ tool for parsing and creating documents.
+They both build upon Docutils_ to parse and write documents.

 See below for how to navigate Sphinx's documentation.